canonical/vanilla-framework/templates/docs/patterns/tabs/index.md

 View example of the tabs content pattern
 </a></div>

+## Theming

+Tabs use Vanilla's light theme by default.
+There are two ways to switch between the light and the dark themes:

+To change the default, go to `_settings_themes.scss` and set `$theme-default-p-tabs` to `dark`.
+To override the default, add a state to `p-tabs`: `is-dark` when the default tabs theme is light, or `is-light` when the default has been changed to dark:

+<div class="embedded-example"><a href="/docs/examples/patterns/tabs/content-dark" class="js-example">
+View example of the dark tabs content pattern
+</a></div>

 ## Import

 To import just the standard tab component into your project, copy the snippet below and include it in your main Sass file.